Main Content

 • In multi-user scenarios using the TGac, TGah, or TGax channel models, the per-user angle-of-arrival (AoA) and angle-of-departure (AoD) rotations discussed in the MIMO Enhancements section are uniformly distributed.

-• The fading samples are generated from a normally-distributed complex uncorrelated Gaussian process with zero mean and unit variance in discrete time.
+• The fading samples are generated by a normally-distributed complex uncorrelated Gaussian process with zero mean and unit variance in discrete time.

 Data Types: char | string